cromega/blorg/_posts/pages/2018-03-25-about-blog.md

 Just because.

 The blog is running on my little personal PaaS, which is a tiny Docker Swarm cluster with some extra plumbing to allow hostname based routing to containers (using [Traefik](https://traefik.io)) and other things.
-More info on it in an article a bit later
+More info on it in an article a bit later.